phpactor/phpactor/doc/reference/navigation.rst

 Jump to Implementation
 ----------------------

-Jump to the implementatoin(s) of an interface or class
+Jump to the implementation(s) of an interface or class

 .. tabs::